Best practices for securing PII in customer location datasets

 df = pd.read_csv(input_path)

-# Tokenize PII columns before spatial operations
+# Tokenize PII columns before any spatial operations

 pii_columns = ["customer_id", "email", "device_advertising_id"]